 $1M bond for Bedford couple accused of 'torture and neglect' of 99 animals

 Mar.
-1—BEDFORD — A Bedford couple were jailed Friday on $1 million bond, accused of abusing 99 animals found Dec.
-31, 2023, at their Bedford Township residence, authorities said.
+2—BEDFORD, Pa. — A Bedford couple were jailed Friday on $1 million bond each, accused of abusing 99 animals found Dec.
+31 at their Bedford Township residence, authorities said.

 State police in Bedford charged Nyal Piper, 81, and Renee Piper, 62, with 99 counts each of aggravated cruelty to animals, neglect of animals, neglect of veterinary care and cruelty to animals.

-"The atrocious and seemingly intentional mistreatment of these animals is difficult to grasp," Bedford County District Attorney Ashland J. Clark said.
+"The atrocious and seemingly intentional mistreatment of these animals is difficult to grasp," Bedford County District Attorney Ashlan J. Clark said.

 "We cannot erase the torture and neglect that these animals endured, but we can work to bring them the justice they deserve."

 Troopers visited the Piper home in the 1000 block of Business Route 220.
-Troopers allegedly found dogs and cats, and animal feces throughout the residence.
-Multiple animal cages were found stacked floor to ceiling and bowls were filled with dirty water, the affidavit said.
+Troopers allegedly found dogs, cats and animal feces throughout the residence.
+Multiple animal cages were found stacked floor to ceiling, and bowls were filled with dirty water, the affidavit said.

-Dogs also were found in the back yard, dirty and covered in feces, with one dog showing open wounds on its ears.
+Dogs also were allegedly found dirty and covered in feces in the backyard, with one dog showing open wounds on its ears.

-Four dead animals were found and five dogs needed to be euthanized.
+Four dead animals were found, and five dogs needed to be euthanized, troopers said.

 Troopers allege the Pipers also smelled strongly of feces and ammonia.